 Director of Administration

 James Shields joined SHRA in 2002 and serves as the Director of Administration.
 His areas of responsibility include executive leadership as well as direct oversight of all agency management support functions for approximately 300 employeees.
 He manages staff responsible for Human Resources, Information and Management Technology Services, Real Estate, Construction Services, Procurement, Risk Management and Agency Clerk functions.
 He previously held the position of Director of Human Resources.

-Mr. Shields is President of California Housing Authority Workers Compensation Association (CHWCA), with oversight of more than $20 million in assets. member of the California Labor Relations Association, and the Sacramento Human Resources Association.
-He is also a Board Member of El Dorado County Habitat for Humanity.
+Mr. Shields is President of California Housing Authority Workers Compensation Association (CHWCA), with oversight of more than $20 million in assets.
+He serves as Treasurer of Local Agency Workers' Compensation Excess (LAWCX).
+He is a member of the California Labor Relations Association and the Sacramento Human Resources Association.
+He is also President of the Sacramento Housing Authority Repositioning Program, Inc. (SHARP).

 Mr. Shields holds a B.S. in Economics from Worcester State College and an MBA in Human Resources and Finance from Marymount University.
 He holds a number of professional memberships which include the National Public Employer Labor Relations Associations and the Society of Human Resources Management (SHRM).

 "Investing in communities starts with investing in our employees.
 We seek the most talented people we can find to be part of our team.
 We offer opportunities for growth and professional development so that our staff can provide the best service possible to our customers."